 It only takes 10 minutes of your week to schedule your main meals for the upcoming week.
 Imagine, only 10 minutes of your 7 day week to dramatically improve your time management and (most importantly!) your mood!
 Let’s face it; if you are unprepared, you are more likely to turn to the junkier and faster foods which will make you feel sluggish and will make you feel bad about yourself.
 It’s incredible how impactful can your food choices be!

-Vegan Mac & Cheese recipe and photos by Michelle Cehn.
-Recipe and photographs copyright of World of Vegan™, all rights reserved.
+Vegan Baked Mac & Cheese Recipe and photos by Michelle Cehn, copyright of World of Vegan™, all rights reserved.
 Article edited by Amanda Meth.
 Please note that this article contains an affiliate link which helps support our work at World of Vegan.